Announcing a new Meetup for Amateur Classical Musicians Association!

 ? gradual decrescendo and diminuendo

-Select pieces that are personally meaningful to you, and allow for your maximum expression as a
+Select pieces that are personally meaningful to you, and allow for your maximum expression as both performer and entertainer.

 If you have any questions, please e-mail or call me at[masked]-8565.